 Your Old Town Trolley ticket includes 10 museums* – $20 value!

-Kids 12 and under can enjoy free admission to Ride Old Town Trolley Tours, San Diego SEALS, and Old Town Trolley’s La Jolla Beach Tour during the month of October.
+Kids 12 and under can enjoy free admission to Ride Old Town Trolley Tours and Old Town Trolley’s La Jolla Beach Tour during the month of October.